Patricia Huston

 Patricia Huston (August 10, 1929 – September 25, 1995) was an American stage, film, and television actress.
-She had an explosive early career from 1958 to 1968, went through a twenty-year period with no acting work, and resumed her career with several recurring roles on popular shows during the last ten years of her life.
+She had a notable acting career from 1958 to 1968, went through a seventeen-year period without any acting work, and resumed her career with several recurring roles on popular shows during the last ten years of her life.

 Early life

 She was born Patricia Lou Baker in Mount Vernon, New York.
-Her parents were Charles G. Baker and Margie A Winingar.
-Very little is known of her family and childhood.
-According to a blind newspaper item from 1963 she had two sisters.
-She obtained her first social security card in November 1943 under the name Pat Lou Baker; from the number assigned it appears she was living in Illinois at the time.
-According to later interviews, she grew up in Chicago where she acted in school plays, attended Northwestern University for a year, then studied dramatics and graduated cum laude from the University of Arizona with a Fine Arts degree.
+Her parents were Charles G. Baker and Margie A. Winingar.
+According to a 1963 newspaper item, she had two sisters.
+She obtained her first Social Security card in November 1943 under the name Pat Lou Baker; from the number assigned it appears she was living in Illinois at the time.
+According to later interviews, she grew up in Chicago, where she acted in school plays, attended Northwestern University for a year, then studied dramatics and graduated cum laude from the University of Arizona with a BFA (Fine Arts) degree.
 In June 1956 the name on her Social Security Administration file changed to "Pat Baker Huston".

 First decade: 1958–1968

-Fast start
+Career beginnings

-The earliest records of her as a professional actress come from Los Angeles during spring 1958, when she was already 27.
-She played in a stage version of Inherit the Wind, made her first film, The Bonnie Parker Story for AIP, and did her first television work, two episodes of Studio One, all within a three month span.
+The earliest records of her as a professional actress come from Los Angeles during spring 1958.
+She played in a stage version of Inherit the Wind, made her first film, The Bonnie Parker Story for AIP, and did her first television work, two episodes of Studio One, all within a three-month span.

 By the end of 1958, she had completed filming on Paratroop Command, her second movie for director William Witney and AIP; done two more television episodes; had attracted the attention of Lucille Ball who signed her to a contract with Desilu Productions; and was in the midst of a highly successful six week run for the play Children of Darkness.
-It was an unusual and auspicious first year for a neophyte performer.